-Let the covered bottle dry completely.
+Let the bottle dry overnight.

-Use sandpaper (after the papier mache is completely dry) to smooth out any bumps and prepare the surface for painting.
+Use sandpaper (after the paper mache is completely dry) to smooth out any bumps and prepare the surface for painting.
 Wipe the bottle with a soft cloth to remove any particles left from the sanding process.

 Paint the entire bottle one color to begin with, whether or not you plan to use additional colors.
 This will give you a base to work from.